Mobile Advertising Creative

 Using a local advertising platform to derive variables like language, audience, weather, and time to create contextualized messaging is a strong strategy for capturing your audience’s attention.
 For example, you can switch up products for a retail brand based on the weather in their current location.
 If a user is currently in a location where it’s raining the ad will show a rain jacket, if they’re outside in the sun, the ad will show sunglasses.
 By delivering an ad that is more relevant to the consumer’s current location – and mindset – you are more likely to resonate with their needs at that moment in time.

-If your mobile advertising creative isn’t performing as well as you’d like it to, rich media formats like these — coupled with location targeting — are a must.
+If your local mobile advertising creative isn’t performing as well as you’d like it to, rich media formats like these — coupled with location targeting — are a must.
 For more ideas on how you can make your ads more effective, get in touch with us today.

 Get More Bang for Your Ad Buck: How CPGs Can Maximize Location Data in 2018